ReScience/articles/README.md

 8\.
 Then add these two bits of information (volume and article number) along with the Zenodo DOI and URL to `metadata.yaml`.

 You should complete the missing information and verify the whole file before moving on.
-The information you must add is:
+The information you must add are:
   - DOI (from Zenodo)
   - article URL (from Zenodo)
   - contributors (reviewers and editors), with ORCIDs